 The Department of Theatre offers two scholarships for continuing students (they are not available to entering students).
 The Howard Ross Warren Scholarship, established in 1988, is awarded to students demonstrating academic excellence in the theatre arts.
 The Pike/Reynolds Scholarship, established in 1987, is awarded to students demonstrating excellence in the areas of design and technical theatre.
 We make these awards annually to a small number of outstanding students in our Department.

-Because of Lewis & Clark’s longstanding commitment to international study, there is a wide range of opportunity for international travel, including at least two trips with special interest for theatre students: the London and Scotland programs.
-Both feature superb theatre-going opportunities in major theatre capitals.
+Because of Lewis & Clark’s longstanding commitment to international study, there is a wide range of opportunity for international travel, including two trips with special interest for theatre students: the London and Ireland programs.
+All feature superb theatre-going opportunities in major theatre capitals.
 The London program features internship opportunities in a variety of London theatres.
 There is also a first-rate domestic opportunity for theatre students: the New York program.
 This trip also features superb theatre-going opportunities – this time in the theatre capital of the United States.
 It offers internship opportunities in a variety of New York theatres.
 A number of our students have returned to New York or London following graduation in order to pursue opportunities they were made aware of through these trips.

 Local Connections and Internships